centminmod/directadmin-aliases/readme.md

 # DirectAdmin SSH Command Aliases

-Idea originally came from my [DirectAdmin forum thread](https://forum.directadmin.com/showthread.php?t=58333), so thought it would be best to put the info into a Github repo so folks can contribute to the list via pull requests adding to the `contributions` subfolder https://github.com/centminmod/directadmin-aliases/contributions with a new markdown `.md` file with your name.
-Example my contributions are at https://github.com/centminmod/directadmin-aliases/contributions/george.liu.md
+Idea originally came from my [DirectAdmin forum thread](https://forum.directadmin.com/showthread.php?t=58333), so thought it would be best to put the info into a Github repo so folks can contribute to the list via pull requests adding to the [`contributions`](https://github.com/centminmod/directadmin-aliases/contributions) subfolder with a new markdown `.md` file with your name.
+Example my contributions are at [here](https://github.com/centminmod/directadmin-aliases/blob/master/contributions/george.liu.md).

-## SSH Command AliaseS' Purpose
+## SSH Command Aliases' Purpose

 To save time typing I usually setup my own alias command shortcuts in /root/.bashrc to allow me to navigate a system more quickly.
 I am sure seasoned DirectAdmin pros do the same.